LGA and PGA are types of surface mount technologies (SMT) that define how the processor will mount on the motherboard.

 With pins on the CPU, fitting this chip into a socket can be as easy as aligning the pins with their corresponding holes on the motherboard socket.
 The CPU just slides in by itself without any pressure applied.

-Disadvantage of PGA CPUs
+Disadvantages of PGA CPUs

-The biggest disadvantage with PGA is the that a damaged pin on CPU can effectively render it useless.
+The biggest disadvantage with PGA is that a damaged pin on the CPU can effectively render it useless.

 Breaking CPU Pins can be FAR MORE EXPENSIVE Than Breaking Motherboard Pins

-In my personal opinion, LGA based CPUs are superior to PGA.
+In my personal opinion, LGA-based CPUs are superior to PGA.

-A damage to pins on a CPU can be more expensive than damage to the pins on a motherboard.
+Damage to pins on a CPU can be more expensive than damage to the pins on a motherboard.

 Here is a quick definition you can take note off: